Ph.D. Program in Clinical-Community Psychology

 10. Commitment to Alaska (e.g., wants to practice in Alaska, especially the rural areas of the state; committed to remaining in the state after graduation)

-All members of the Ph.D.
-Admission Committee carefully evaluate and rate each of the applications.
-The ratings from all members are combined to provide each candidate with one overall score.
-The highest scoring applicants will be invited to visit the UAA or UAF campus for a series of personal interviews with faculty.
+The ratings from all Ph.D.
+Admissions Committee members are combined to provide each candidate with one overall score.
+The highest scoring applicants will be invited to visit the campus for a series of personal interviews with faculty.

-In-person interviews for each of the cohorts will be conducted one day on the UAA campus and one day on the UAF campus.
-Fairbanks interviews will take place the first Wednesday in March.
-Anchorage interviews will take place the first Friday in March.
-All applicants selected for interviews are invited to attend one of these two interview days, depending upon the applicant’s preferred campus.
-Inviting all applicants for one day of interviews allows them the opportunity to informally meet with each other, as well as with the faculty.
+In-person interviews will take place the first Wednesday in March.
+Inviting all applicants for one day of interviews allows them the opportunity to meet informally with each other, as well as with the faculty.
 The personal interview is an important and required part of the admissions selection process.
-Applicants are typically given about two weeks notice if they are to be invited.
+Applicant finalists are typically given about a two-week notice of this interview invitation.
 Failure to attend the in-person interviews constitutes a withdrawal from the admissions process and the application will not be considered further.
 Alternate arrangements may be made under exceptional circumstances only.

 After completion of the interviews, the Ph.D.
-Admissions Committee will make final decisions.
-Candidates are selected on the basis of their final scores and the degree of "fit" or match between applicants' interests and strengths and the faculty's research and clinical interests.
-The Ph.D.
-Admissions Committee will strive to achieve a balance in each of the two cohorts, based on campus choice, diversity, and gender, as well as match with mission of the Ph.D.
-Program in Clinical-Community Psychology with Rural, Indigenous Emphasis and faculty research interests.
+Admissions Committee will make final selections.
+Candidates are selected on the basis of their final scores and the degree of "fit" or match between applicants' interests and strengths and the faculty's research and clinical interests, as well as match with mission of the Ph.D.
+Program in Clinical-Community Psychology with Rural, Indigenous Emphasis.

 Prospective Students